ADGEfficiency/adgefficiency.github.io/_posts/2018-08-02-dqn-tuning.md

 ## hypothesis - overestimation bias

-The hypothesis at this stage was that overestimation bias was causing instability (plus I wanted to try out the DDQN code!).
+The hypothesis at this stage was that overestimation bias was causing instability - I also wanted to try out the DDQN code.

 Overestimation bias is the tendency of Q-Learning algorithms to overestimate the value of states.
 This overestimation is a result of the aggressive acting and learning in the Q-Learning algorithm
 - in acting - where the argmax will always select the 'best' action, even if the Q value is only slightly higher than another action